Sholkamy/rest-assured-todo-project/README.md

 - **API Testing Fundamentals:** Understanding HTTP methods, status codes, and request-response workflow.
 - **Test Automation Framework:** Developing a robust framework using Java and TestNG.
 - **BDD Style Testing:** Structuring tests with clear Given/When/Then steps to improve readability and maintainability.
-- **Data-Driven Testing:** Implementing parameterized tests to handle multiple datasets efficiently.
+- **Data-Driven Testing:** Generating dynamic datasets at runtime using JavaFaker to validate different input scenarios efficiently.
 - **TestNG Integration:** Utilizing TestNG for test configuration, execution, and reporting.
 - **API Documentation:** Creating clear documentation for the tested API endpoints.

-The project includes a `testng.xml` file to configure and manage test executions.

 ---